hoangduytran/blender-manual/manual/physics/fluid/type/flow.rst

    Particle System :guilabel:`Fire or Smoke Only`:
-      Create smoke or fire from a particle system on the flow object. which can be select with a :ref:`ui-data-id`.
+      Create smoke or fire from a particle system on the flow object.
+      The particle system can be selected with a :ref:`ui-data-id`.

       Note that only *Emitter* type particle systems can add smoke.
       See :doc:`Particles </physics/particles/introduction>` for information on